nitrictech/docs/docs/reference/nodejs/v0/secrets/secret-version-access.md

 ---
 title: Node.js - secret.version.access()
-description: Retrieves the value from a version of a secret.
+description: Reference for Nitric's Node.js library - Retrieves the value from a version of a secret.
 ---

 Retrieves the value from a version of a secret.